emp3ror/mjt.com.np/content/posts/tech/using-hugo.md

 From this day, I am using HUGO, switched from Wordpress to my own Angularjs SPA static site to HUGO... yay

-I did thought, "Oh why not just use medium.com and get rid of all setting up hassles", then god spoke with this medium.png
+I did thought, "Oh why not just use medium.com and get rid of all setting up hassles", then god spoke with this message from medium.com
 ![Medium image](/img/medium.png)

 At that point, I realised, I shouldn't host my amazing articles ( :P ) in others' platform :D :D

+## Hugo
+Hugo is open-source static site builder written in Go lang.
+To know more about check hugo official site [https://gohugo.io/](https://gohugo.io/)

+### Getting Ready for Hugo in VSCODE
+Hugo use mark down for writing blogs/article.
+Instead of using different IDE, I am using VSCODE which I already use for my works.
+Below are few plugins I added in Vscode.

 #### Markdown plugin for vscode